The Mission of the Board of Directors

 1. Board Membership Criteria

-The Governance Committee periodically reviews (at least annually) the mix of skills, experience levels and backgrounds of present and potential Board members in light of anticipated needs.
+The Governance Committee periodically reviews (at least annually) the mix of skills, experience levels and backgrounds of present and potential Board members in light of the Company’s operating requirements and other considerations that the Governance Committee or the Board deems appropriate.

 2. Selection and Orientation